dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 If after 10 mins your hosts have not appeared in dynatrace check the following.
 1. In the AWS EC2 console select one of your instances and click on Actions > Image settings > View/Change User Data.
     * Verify the userdata has not been corrupted
-    * Check the values for your managed enviornment URL amd API token in the wget command
+    * Check the values for your managed environment URL add API token in the wget command
 2. Log on to your instance and view log /var/log/cloud-init-output.log to check for errors in downloading, installing or connection of your OneAgent.

 # 7. Deleting a user